CodeMelted/codemelted_developer/codemelted_flutter/README.md

 </center>
 <h1><img style="height: 35px;" src="https://codemelted.com/assets/images/icons/flutter.png" /> CodeMelted - Flutter Module</h1>

-<center>UNDER DEVELOPMENT - ONLY ALPHA MODULE AT THIS TIME AS DESIGN IS FLESHED OUT.</center>

 Welcome to the **CodeMelted - Flutter Module** project.
 This project aims to provide a developer with the ability to build client applications regardless of deployment target.
 Those deployment targets include desktop, mobile, and web.
 By leveraging the **CodeMelted - Developer** identified use cases, you can be assured to building a powerful native application.

 ## GETTING STARTED